Alma Baldwin

 Alma Baldwin (also Sedgewick and Halliwell) is a fictional character from the British ITV soap opera Coronation Street, played by Amanda Barrie.
 She was originally introduced as a recurring character from 1981 to 1982 before later becoming a regular character from 1988 to 2001.

-During her time on the show, Alma was best-known for her long-running problematic marriage with established character Mike Baldwin (Johnny Briggs) that occurred throughout the majority if the 1990s.
-She was also featured in other high-profile storylines that included her brief relationship with Mike's love rival/sworn archenemy Ken Barlow (William Roache); having close friendships with both longtime companion Audrey Roberts (Sue Nicholls) and the latter's daughter Gail Platt (Helen Worth) respectively; getting romantically seduced by Audrey's estranged son Stephen Reid (Todd Boyce); being kidnapped by Mike's other nemesis Don Brennan (Geoffrey Hinsliff) that ended when he drove her in his taxi into a canal; growing jealous of Mike's romantic feelings for Ken's beloved spouse Deirdre Barlow (Anne Kirkbride); and finding herself caught into a supermarket robbery siege.
+During her time on the show, Alma was best-known for her long-running problematic marriage with established character Mike Baldwin (Johnny Briggs) that occurred throughout the majority of the 1990s.
+She was also featured in other high-profile storylines that included her brief relationship with Mike's love rival/sworn archenemy Ken Barlow (William Roache); having close friendships with both longtime companion Audrey Roberts (Sue Nicholls) and the latter's daughter Gail Platt (Helen Worth) respectively; getting romantically seduced by Audrey's estranged son Stephen Reid (Todd Boyce); being kidnapped by Mike's other nemesis Don Brennan (Geoffrey Hinsliff) that ended when he drove her in his taxi into a canal; growing jealous of Mike's romantic feelings for Ken's beloved spouse Deirdre Barlow (Anne Kirkbride); and finding herself caught up in a supermarket robbery siege.
 Eventually Barrie decided to leave the soap in 2001, and Alma was ultimately killed-off in a cervical cancer storyline.